PyDever/3C/README.md

 <br>

 # 3C
-3C allows you to dominate your access point.
+3C allows you to dominate your access point with ARP spoofs.
 ```shell
 $ python 3C -t <IP range>
 ```